 - Improve coordination and delivery of educational programming across much of the MARB

-To date, the network has conducted a preliminary needs assessment of watershed training programs and programs that cultivate farmer and farm advisor leadership in increasing nitrogen and phosphorus use efficiency in the 12 HTF states.
+To date, the network has conducted a needs assessment of watershed training programs and programs that cultivate farmer and farm advisor leadership in increasing nitrogen and phosphorus use efficiency in the 12 HTF states.
+Check out the full report.

-The network also hosted a Great Lakes to Gulf Watershed Leadership Summit in February, 2018 in Memphis Tennessee.
-The Summit included representatives from across the region who outlined practical approaches for increasing farmer and farm advisor engagement in watershed management and established strategies for increasing conservation practice adoption.
-A summit agenda and list of summit attendees is available for your reference.
+The network has also hosted two Great Lakes to Gulf Watershed Leadership Summits.
+The Summits included representatives from across the region who outlined practical approaches for increasing farmer and farm advisor engagement in watershed management and established strategies for increasing conservation practice adoption.

 Join the network listerv to participate in network projects, provide feedback on training opportunities, and join the conservation!
 To participate, first join the group by sending an email to firstname.lastname@example.org.